 7. Underestimating the Impact of Probate

 Many families are surprised by how long and costly the probate process can be.
-Even in relatively simple estates, probate in Alabama can take several months—and during that time, your loved ones may be unable to access vital assets.
+Even in relatively simple estates, probate in Alabama takes a minimum of six months.

 What to do instead:

-Use trusts, joint ownership, and beneficiary designations where appropriate to reduce the assets that go through probate.
-Planning ahead can save your family time, money, and stress.
+Use proper planning to avoid probate altogether.
+Planning ahead can save your family time, money and stress.

 8. Not Planning for Long-Term Care or Disability